 Don’t get me wrong.
 The aerospace and defense sector has been leveraging 3D printing for many years.
 In fact, the market is expected to grow by more than 23 percent to reach $4.76 billion by 2023, according to MarketsandMarkets.
 So far, the growth and upcoming expectations have been so transformational that 70 percent of respondents say 3D printing has changed the way the industry thinks and operates in Jabil’s Aerospace and Defense Manufacturing Trends survey.
 Download the full survey report.

-Perhaps unsurprisingly, nearly three-fourths of survey respondents said they use additive manufacturing technology for prototyping.
+Perhaps unsurprisingly, nearly three-fourths of survey respondents said they use additive manufacturing technologies for prototyping.
 Beyond that, 44 percent use it for repair and maintenance, 43 percent leverage it for research and development and almost four in 10 utilize it for production parts.
 Finally, about one-third responded that they use 3D printing for jigs, fixtures and tooling or bridge production.
 The use-cases are diversifying every day as new advancements are unveiled.

 A few years ago, just being able to utilize 3D printing in defense and aerospace manufacturing was enough of a competitive edge.
 Companies quietly qualified materials and processes and utilized these technologies to gap their competition in platform capability, weight or reduced payload volume.
 Today, the materials focus is growing from just plastics to include metallic material, paving the way for new opportunities.
 When materials such as additive manufactured metals gain a strong foothold, we'll see use cases increase dramatically within defense, aerospace and space.
 In fact, nearly nine out of 10 participants say they expect their 3D printing use to at least double over the next few years.